Profile Picture

 I obtained a PhD in Statistics from the University of Missouri-Columbia with a dissertation on Bayesian functional magnetic resonance imaging (fMRI) data analysis and Bayesian optimal design.
 Following that, I had an extensive postdoctoral research experience at Stanford University, the University of California-San Diego, and Texas A&M University working in biological data applications.

-My research interests are Bayesian statistics, high-dimensional variable selection, nonparametric regression, statistical genetics, computational neuroscience, and survival analysis.
+My current research interests are Bayesian statistics, survival analysis, high-dimensional variable selection, nonparametric regression, statistical genetics and bioinformatics, and computational neuroscience.

 I am truly passionate about teaching and have immense respect for the value of good teaching and good mentoring.